bayertom/IHFL/readme.md

 	ihfl file_name +parameter1=value1 +parameter2=value2 -option1 -option2

 #### Note:
-All generated output files facil*.txt in the folder need to be deleted by the user before running the clusterization software.
+All generated output files facil*.txt in the folder need to be deleted by the user before running the clusterization.
 Otherwise, the clusterization will not be performed.
 For further details, see Sec.
 1.6.

 ## 1.3 Input file